 - linearization In Scientific Computing, the mathematical model often consists of Partial Differential Equations, that are discretized and then solved by a computer program.
 Linearization of these equations, or alternatively linearization of the computer program, predict the behavior of the model when small perturbations are applied.
-This is useful when the perturbations are effectively small, as in acoustics, or when one wants the sensitivity of the system with respect to one parameter, as in optimization. - adjoint state Consider a system of Partial Differential Equations that define some characteristics of a system with respect to some input parameters.
+This is useful when the perturbations are effectively small, as in acoustics, or when one wants the sensitivity of the system with respect to one parameter, as in optimization. - adjoint state Consider a system of Partial Differential Equations that define some characteristics of a system with respect to some parameters.
 Consider one particular scalar characteristic.
-Its sensitivity, (or gradient) with respect to the input parameters can be defined as the solution of "adjoint" equations, deduced from the original equations through linearization and transposition.
+Its sensitivity (or gradient) with respect to the parameters can be defined by means of adjoint equations, deduced from the original equations through linearization and transposition.
 The solution of the adjoint equations is known as the adjoint state.

 Scientific Computing provides reliable simulations of complex systems.
 For example it is possible to simulate the steady or unsteady 3D air flow around a plane that captures the physical phenomena of shocks and turbulence.
 Next comes optimization, one degree higher in complexity because it repeatedly simulates and applies gradient-based optimization steps until an optimum is reached.
-The next sophistication is robustness i.e. to detect and to lower preference to a solution which, although maybe optimal, is very sensitive to uncertainty on design parameters or on manufacturing tolerances.
+The next sophistication is robustness, that detects undesirable solutions which, although maybe optimal, are very sensitive to uncertainty on design parameters or on manufacturing tolerances.
 This makes second derivative come into play.
 Similarly Uncertainty Quantification can use second derivatives to evaluate how uncertainty on the simulation inputs imply uncertainty on its outputs.